Textualize/textual/docs/styles/max_height.md

 # Max-height

-The `max-height` rule sets a maximum width for a widget.
+The `max-height` rule sets a maximum height for a widget.

 ## Syntax